drupalprojects/search_api/README.txt

     This processor allows you to specify how indexed fulltext content is split into seperate tokens – which characters are ignored and which treated as white-space that seperates words.
+  * Stopwords
+    Enables the admin to specify a stopwords file, the words contained in which will be filtered out of the text data indexed.
+This can be used to exclude too common words from indexing, for servers not supporting this natively.

 - Additional modules